82.6K

 Interview: Wurl’s EMEA GM on Sports & FASTs

-Wurl’s GM of EMEA, Keith Bradford, joins us this week, explaining why FASTs have a big opportunity in streaming sports and some of the early success stories.
+Wurl’s GM of EMEA, Keith Bedford, joins us this week, explaining why FASTs have a big opportunity in streaming sports and some of the early success stories.

 Thursday Apr 02, 2026